UPDATE 1-Amid hydropower boom, Laos streams ahead on latest Mekong dam

 Construction on the Luang Prabang project is slated to begin later this year, but some nearby villagers said they still don't know when or if they will be relocated.
 "We have not heard anything, but if it happens there is no choice for us," said a farmer interviewed near the dam site, who gave his name only as Somphorn.

-The past year has been fraught for the 2,390-km (1,485 mile) Lower Mekong, which supports 60 million people as it flows from China into Laos, past Myanmar and Thailand and through Cambodia and Vietnam.
-Water levels hit lows not seen for 50 years, as residents worried about the effects of climate change and 11 dams that China has built in its territory, which many believe are holding backwaters.
+The past year has been fraught for the 2,390-km (1,485 miles) Lower Mekong, which supports 60 million people as it flows from China into Laos, past Myanmar and Thailand and through Cambodia and Vietnam.
+Water levels hit lows not seen for 50 years, as residents worried about the effects of climate change and 11 dams that China has built-in its territory, which many believe are holding backwaters.

 China's embassy in Bangkok says a severe drought has impacted the region since early 2019 and it has increased the outflow of water from upstream at Thailand's request.
 In the past four months, Laos has also opened the first two dams on the Lower Mekong – the 1,200 MW Xayaburi and the smaller Don Sahong - after years of opposition from environmentalists.